The Miami Finance Forum CEO Power Breakfast, “Hacked! Now What?”

 · Paul Henry, CEO, vNet Security

 The MFF is a not-for-profit organization supporting the growth of South Florida’s network of finance and investment professionals.
 It is dedicated to expanding the knowledge base and professional practices of its members while ensuring the region continues to attract and retain top talent.
 Its membership roster is comprised of professionals experienced in private equity, hedge funds, venture capital, commercial banking, investment banking, wealth management, law, accounting and other related professional-services industries.
 Since its founding in 2006, the MFF has been known for its event series, including its panel discussions, private roundtables and happy hour mixers.
-More information is available at www.miamifinanceforum.com.Be sure to tell them Soul Of Miami sent you!
+More information is available at www.miamifinanceforum.com.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.